-Students who must withdraw from the University before the expiration of the semester or session for which they are enrolled must complete the official Withdrawal Form in the Registrar's Office and secure the approval of the Business Office.
-A student whose withdrawal is necessitated by illness or injury will be given three weeks within which to withdraw officially.
+Students who withdraw from the University before the expiration of the semester or session for which they are enrolled must complete the official Withdrawal Form in the Registrar's Office and secure the approval of the Business Office.
+University housing students must also secure the approval of the Dean of Students before withdrawing from the University.